 Powers Of Observation

-The powers of observation can help a person find patterns in events which could otherwise go unnoticed.
-This can help in diagnosis and better judgement of events.
+The powers of observation can help a person find patterns in events that could otherwise go unnoticed.
+This can help in diagnosis and better judgment of events.

 The powers of observation have helped people to identify problems and come up with solutions to take care of those problems.

 In fact it helps those trying to find bugs in software and apps programs in order to fix them.

 The powers of observation can help people notice when help is required and thus extending help and support to those who are in need.
 It helps people in making a better discernment of a situation.